 Located in the foothills of the Sierra Nevada mountains, Granada’s storied history is hidden in the walls of medieval architecture dating to the Moorish occupation and in the soil of the Generalife gardens.

-Ernest Hemingway once said, “If you were to visit only a city in Spain, this should be Granada.”
+Ernest Hemingway once said, “If you were to visit just one city in Spain, it should be Granada.”
 Among the most populous student cities in the country, Granada is home to some of the top-ranked universities in the world.
 Bonus point: It has a law that entitles you to a free plate of tapas with every purchase of a beer.

 Popular Study Abroad Programs in Granada:

 Valencia is recognized for its universities and renowned business schools, which may be what attract students to the port city in the first place, though they’re not necessarily what retain students.

 What keeps people sucked into the beautiful vortex that is Valencia is perhaps the festivals and the beaches.
 Las Fallas, for example, is a massive festival that baits Europeans across the continent every March, and there are especially prominent beaches within the nearby Albufera Park, a wetlands reserve with a lake and walking trails.

 The northwestern city of Salamanca dates back to the Celtic era and is, today, an ancient college town teeming with 18- to 35-year-olds.
 It also sits within close proximity to Madrid, which contributes to the Universidad de Salamanca’s international student population.

 The university was founded all the way back in the 1100s, and it was a significant intellectual center in the 15th-16th centuries.
 But non-students still come to experience the Old City, which was declared a UNESCO World Heritage Site in 1988.

 7. San Sebastián